 4. Develop a Clear Message of the Correct Expectation for your Construction Project

-Subcontractors have a lot of skills, but mind reading isn’t one of them.
-If you want something done a certain way, you have to tell them and show them.
-Adding your expectations in the contract specifications is also necessary.
+Subcontractors may have plenty of skills but reading minds isn’t one of them.
+If you want something done a specific way, you need to communicate it clearly and directly.
+That means telling them, showing them, and including your expectations in the contract specifications.

 5. Communicate the Message Broadly